XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Details

-Government-issued photo ID, sometimes proof of address
+Government-issued ID, (sometimes) proof of address, selfie photo

 Practical tip